StuartMesham/low_resource_lm/README.md

 ## HuggingFace Library

 This implementation relies on the [HuggingFace transformers](https://github.com/huggingface/transformers) library.
-We use a custom fork with the following modifications:
+We use a custom fork with the following minor modifications:

 1. An early stopping feature added to the Trainer class as per [this pull request](https://github.com/huggingface/transformers/pull/4186).
 2. Bits-per-character evaluation during training added to Trainer class.